Malte311/YouTube-Audio-Downloader/README.md

 add channels which are interesting to you and download all new videos.
 The application automatically keeps track of new videos for you.

+> :warning: Be aware that this repository is not actively maintained anymore.

 ***
 ## Installation
 You can get the latest version of this application [here](https://github.com/Malte311/YouTube-Audio-Downloader/releases).